AFC South | 2023 NFL Betting Markets | Jaguars breakout and Lawrence emerges as top 3 QB, fading Colts optimism, Texans could be sneaky

 Episode Cover

-Brett, Judah, and Zach pontificate on NFL Week 1, isolating opportunities to lean into alt lines, take advantage of potential live betting mispricings, and...
+Brett and Judah assess the NFL Week 2 landscape, isolating opportunities to lean into alt lines, take advantage of potential live betting mispricings, and...

 Listen